jiixyj/libebur128/README.md

     r128-sndfile -t rgtag.py FILENAME(S)...

 and rgtag.py will tag your files.
-Peak measurement is supported by r128-sndfile. r128-ffmpeg currently will set the peak to 1.0.
+Peak measurement is supported by all scanners.
+Please note that ffmpeg will clip decoded output, so the maximum peak value from r128-ffmpeg is 1.0.
-The reference volume is -18 LU (5 dB louder than the EBU R 128 reference level of -23 LU). r128-sndfile also supports loudness range measurement with the command line option "-r".
+The reference volume is -18 LU (5 dB louder than the EBU R 128 reference level of -23 LU).
+All scanners support loudness range measurement with the command line option "-r".

-For examples how to use the library, see minimal-example.c, sndfile-example.c and ffmpeg-example.c.
+For examples how to use the library, see ebur128.h, minimal-example.c, sndfile-example.c, mpg123-example, mpcdec-example.c and ffmpeg-example.c.